Adventure Camps

 Adventure Camps provide meaningful opportunities for campers to get outside their comfort zone, build resilience, and forge connections with a small group of campers as they tackle challenges — both individually and collectively —over the course of the week.

 Adventure Camps are guided by the “challenge with choice” philosophy that encourages campers to develop a deeper understanding of their potential when faced with a challenge.
-Each den, limited to just 12 campers, is guided by two dedicated facilitators who create a supportive environment that welcomes mistakes and inspires students to get comfortable being uncomfortable.
+Campers are guided by dedicated facilitators who create a supportive environment that welcomes mistakes and inspires students to get comfortable being uncomfortable.
 Throughout the week, students will become more resilient and confident, recognizing how to be their best selves when faced with adversity.

-Each Adventure Camp is anchored in our challenge course and includes a mix of ground-based team building activities on our low ropes course as well as aerial adventure challenges on our climbing wall, vertical playground, high ropes course, and zip line.
-Each week syncs the challenge course elements with a different outdoor activity so that campers get a wide range of outdoor experiences throughout the week.
-In addition, each adventure camp includes a full-day field trip on Wednesday so that campers can engage in the weekly activities in a novel setting.
+Each Adventure Camp is anchored in our challenge course and includes a mix of ground-based team building activities on our low ropes course as well as aerial adventure challenges like the climbing wall, vertical playground, high ropes course, and zip line.
+Camper choice activities are built into each session, giving every camper the opportunity to shape their own camp experience.
+Every Adventure Camp includes a full-day Wednesday field trip, offering a special adventure in a new and engaging location.

 Camp Details – Prices and Schedules:

-Dates: Adventure Camps run from June 23-August 15 with a new session starting each Monday
+Dates: Adventure Camps run from June 22-August 21 with a new session starting each Monday

-Note: Lunch is available for purchase the weeks of June 23-August 1.
-Lunch is not available for purchase the last two weeks of the program, August 4-8 and August 11-15; campers must bring their own snacks and lunches.
+Note: Lunch is available for purchase the weeks of June 22-August 7.
+Lunch is not available for purchase the last two weeks of the program, August 10-14 and August 17-21.

 Adventure Camps Schedule: